snapframework/snap-website/templates/docs/tutorials/heist.md

 #### Attribute Substitution

 Heist also provides attribute string substitution using the same mechanism as tag substitution.
-The syntax is different for attributes since the angle bracket tag syntax is not allowed.
+The syntax is different for attributes since angle bracket tag syntax is not generally found there.
 Within the value of an attribute, use the delimiter `$(...)` for variable substitution.

 ~~~~~~~~~~~~~~~ {.html}
   <bind tag="foo">dynamic_name</bind>